777arc/PySDR/content/cyclostationary.rst

 The rectangular BPSK harmonics are unfortunately overlapping with the other signal's cyclic frequencies, but this shows one downside of this alternative approach: you can't view cyclic frequency over RF frequency like in the SCF.

-While this method exploits cyclostationarity in signals, it's typically not considered a "CSP technique".
+While this method exploits cyclostationarity in signals, it's typically not considered a "CSP technique", perhaps due to its simplicity...

 For finding the RF frequency of a signal, i.e., the carrier frequency offset, there is a similar trick.
 For BPSK signals, all you have to do is take the FFT of the signal squared (this will be a complex input to the FFT).
 It will show a spike at the carrier frequency offset multiplied by two.
 For QPSK signals, you can take the FFT of the signal to the 4th power, and it will show a spike at the carrier frequency offset multiplied by 4.